smturner/SQL_employee_manager/README.md

-Done----> view all employess (employee id, first name ,last name, job title, department, salarie, mangers they report to) Done----> add a department (prompted to enter name of department and it's added to the database) Done----> add a role (proompted to add name salary and department) --  - add an employee (employee first name, lasts name, role, manager) --  - update an employee role (promted to select an employee to update and their new role) Done---->  --  - Exit
+Done----> view all employess (employee id, first name ,last name, job title, department, salarie, mangers they report to) Done----> add a department (prompted to enter name of department and it's added to the database) Done----> add a role (proompted to add name salary and department) Done---->  --  - add an employee (employee first name, lasts name, role, manager) --  - update an employee role (promted to select an employee to update and their new role) Done---->  --  - Exit